Fuck wit Dre Day (And Everybody's Celebratin'): Artist responses

 "Real Muthaphuckkin G's" would become Eazy-E's biggest hit as a solo artist.
 Its music video imports from the "Dre Day" music video the character Sleazy-E, who in Eazy-E's music video is still roadside holding up a WILL RAP FOR FOOD sign, but is later chased through town, dragged into a van, and eventually lies motionless at his earlier roadside spot, or, in the video's radio edit, falls flat when running near a Leaving Compton road sign.
-On the short film Murder Was the Case's soundtrack, Snoop Dogg and Tha Dogg Pound responded with "What Would You Do?" while its music video parodies Eazy-E's proteges BG Knocc Out and Dresta themselves chased and beaten by Tha Dogg Pound.
+On the short film Murder Was the Case's soundtrack, Snoop Dogg and Tha Dogg Pound responded with "What Would U Do?" while its music video parodies Eazy-E's proteges B.G.
+Knocc Out and Dresta themselves chased and beaten by Tha Dogg Pound.

 Tim Dog responded to "Dre Day" with an EP titled Bitch With a Perm, including the title track and "Dog Baby," which yielded a music video including a dancing Snoop Dogg mimic with straightened hair, a "perm" hairstyle.
 Luke replied on his second solo album's song "Cowards in Compton," whose music video parodies both Dre's inclusion in the 1980s electro-rap group World Class Wreckin' Cru and casts Dre and Snoop lookalikes ridiculed in a mock of the "Nuthin' but a 'G' Thang" music video.
 Luke's album, In The Nude, also included a skit, "Dre's Momma Needs a Haircut," targeting "Tha Shiznit" skit on Snoop's debut solo or November 1993 album, Doggystyle.
 Compton rapper Tweedy Bird Loc joined against Luke by issuing "Fucc Miami” on his 1994 album No Holds Barred.